Sergio de Larrea

-Sergio de Larrea Asenjo (born 4 December 2005) is a Spanish professional basketball player for Valencia of the Spanish Liga ACB and the EuroLeague.
+Sergio de Larrea Asenjo (born 4 December 2005) is a Spanish basketball player for the Dallas Mavericks of the National Basketball Association (NBA).
+He previously played for Valencia Basket.
+In international competitions he represents the Spanish national team.

 Early life

 De Larrea was born on 4 December 2005 in Valladolid, Spain.
 His parents both played basketball, with his father being a member of Club Deportivo Universitario and his mother playing for the team at the University of Valladolid.
 He grew up playing basketball and attended Colegio San Agustín.
 After playing for a time with the team at his school, he left to join the club Valencia Basket, training with their youth team.

 Professional career

+Valencia (2021–2026)

 De Larrea averaged 8.0 points for the Valencia U18 team in the 2020–21 season, then averaged 18.0 points for the Valencia reserve team in the Segunda LEB (third-tier) in 2021–22.
 He played most of the 2022–23 season with CB L'Horta Godella in the LEB league, averaging 10.1 points.
 He was promoted and made his senior debut for Valencia in January 2023, in EuroLeague play, at the age of 17.
 He returned to L'Horta Godella in 2023–24 and averaged 13.7 points, while also appearing in two games for Valencia.
-After declining offers to play college basketball in the U.S., he returned to Valencia for the 2024–25 season and played regularly for the team at point guard.
+After declining offers to play college basketball in the U.S., he returned to Valencia for the 2024–25 season.
+He played regularly for the team at point guard.
+Finishing the 2024-25 season, De Larrea played sparingly and averaged 3.6 points, 2.2 assists, and 2.2 rebounds.

-De Larrea has been seen as a potential selection in the 2025 NBA draft.
+Entering the 2025-26 season, De Larrea became a key player for Valencia and was playing a career-high number of minutes.
+During the 2025-26 season, De Larrea averaged 9.7 points, 3.7 assists, and 3 rebounds, making it a career high for De Larrea across his stats sheets.
+De Larrea also made it to the Spanish League championship, where Valencia defeated FC Barcelona 3-1.
+During the series, he posted averages of 9.7 points, 3.7 assists, and 3.0 rebounds in just over 18 minutes per game.